BITSS/ACRE/docs/02-scope.md

 > **Authors Available for Further Questions for ACRE Reproductions:** Yes/No/Unknown
 > **Open for reproductions:** Yes/No

-## Verify that a reproduction package exist.  {#verify-rep-mat}
+## Verify that a reproduction package exists  {#verify-rep-mat}

-We will define a **reproduction package** as the collection of all the materials associated with the reproduction of a paper.
-A reproduction package may contain data, code, and/or documentation.
-At this point you are *only assessing the existence* of one (or more) reproduction packages, you are will not be assessing the quality of its content at this stage.
-When the materials are provided in the original publication they will be labeled as 'original reproduction package', when they provided by a previous reproducer they will be referred to as 'reproducer X's reproduction package'.
+We will define a **reproduction package** (it may also be referred to as a "replication package") as the collection of all the materials that make it possible for a reproducer to reproduce the paper.
+Such package may contain data, code, and/or documentation.
+At this point you are *only validating the existence* of one (or more) reproduction packages and will not be assessing the quality of its content.
+When the materials are provided in the original publication, they will be labeled as *"the original reproduction package"*.
+If subsequently created by a reproducer, they will be referred to as *"reproducer X' reproduction package"*.

-Verify that the paper has a reproduction package.
+Verify that the paper has a reproduction package that contains at least some materials.
 If there is no reproduction package, use our records to check if requests to authors have been made before asking for a reproduction package.
-If nobody has yet submitted a similar request, you are encouraged to contact the authors using language suggested [here](#for-reproducers-contacting-the-authors-of-the-original-study), making sure to copy (acre@berkeley.edu).
+If nobody has yet submitted a similar request, you can contact the authors using language suggested [here](#for-reproducers-contacting-the-authors-of-the-original-study).
+Alternatively, you can simply choose a different paper and record the candidate paper at the beginning of Survey 1.

 ### Contacting the original authors to request a reproduction package. {-}

-**Reproducers are encouraged to contact authors several weeks before the expected date of officially starting the assignment.
-For this reason, Instructors are suggested to release the announce the scoping exercise, at the beginning of the semester.**
+**We strongly encourage reproducers to contact authors several weeks before officially starting the Scoping stage of this exercise.
+Instructors should also plan the use of ACRE exercise accordingly.**

-If you contact the authors using the ACRE template, please classify their response in one of the following two categories: (1) the authors provided a reproduction package, or (2) the authors were not able to share a reproduction package.
+Before contacting the authors, we recommend that you review and use language from [Chapter 6: Communications guidance](https://bitss.github.io/ACRE/guidance-for-a-constructive-exchange-between-reproducers-and-original-authors.html) below.
+Once you have contacted the authors, please record your interaction using this survey [ADD LINK].
 If the authors provide any materials, deposit them in a trusted repository (for example [Open Science Framework](https://osf.io/), [Open ICPSR](https://www.openicpsr.org/openicpsr/), or  [Dataverse](https://dataverse.org/)) and deposit all these materials under the name `Original reproduction materials for - Title of the paper`.
-Provide the URL for the repository in the ACRE records.

-If the authors have provided a response but the reproduction package is still missing, you should verify the category assigned to the original response.
-If the author indicated that they cannot provide any additional information you are discouraged from contacting them again.
-Create a record in the ACRE database.
-If the authors have been contacted before and provided no response, you are encouraged to follow up with a reminder email using the same language.
-Do not forget to copy (acre@berkeley.edu).
+Provide the URL of the repository in Survey 1.
+If you fail to to obtain the reproduction package and would like to choose a different paper, please use Survey 1 to record this in the "abandoned reproduction" secton of Survey 1.

-If you verified the reproduction package does not exist, please leave the proper record in our ACRE database and select a new candidate paper.
-If you verified the existence of a reproduction package, your candidate paper is now your declared paper for the ACRE exercise.
-You can now read the paper!
+Now that you have verified the existence of a reproduction package, your *candidate paper* is now your *declared paper*.
+You can now move foreard with the exercise!

 <details><summary>View Decision Tree To Select Paper</summary>